nopara73/avaloniaui.net/wwwroot/docs/binding/binding-from-code.md

-# Binding from Code

-Avalonia binding from code works somewhat differently to WPF/UWP.
+Binding from code in Avalonia works somewhat differently to WPF/UWP.
 At the low level, Avalonia's binding system is based on Reactive Extensions' `IObservable` which is then built upon by XAML bindings (which can also be instantiated in code).